 After collecting information into Onna, you may wish to put certain data on legal hold.
 Within Onna, you may put entire sources on legal hold or all sources that have been added by a specific user on legal hold.

 This is particularly helpful for retaining information that would otherwise be removed from Onna due to mirror syncs and retention policies (i.e. Slack Enterprise data).
 This means that, regardless of any retention policies set, information put on legal hold within Onna will remain in Onna until you decide to remove it.

 Note: In order to access the Source Hold option you must have admin-level permissions within Onna.

 To get started with Source Hold in Onna, your admin must navigate to Admin Preferences and then Advanced Functionalities within the Configuration section to enable Source Hold.

 To create a source hold, navigate to the source Hold section found within the menu on the lefthand side.

 Next, select 'Add source hold,' give your legal hold a name, and click 'Next'

-The list of users that appear are the list of users with accounts in Onna.
+The list of users that appear is the list of users with accounts in Onna.
 To put a specific source on hold, chose the user who is the owner of that source.

 Note: The CSV file should not include column headers.
 The CSV file should only have one column that includes the email addresses of the users as seen below.